luakit/luakit/doc/luadoc/pages/migration-guide.md

 errors caused by such upstream changes (until those changes are merged with your personal configuration).

+### Migrate personal key bindings

+The `binds.lua` and `modes.lua` configuration files have been removed.
+It is no longer necessary to copy the entire set of key bindings to your configuration to change or add just a few key bindings.
+Instead, use @ref{modes/add_binds} and @ref{remove_binds} to add and remove key bindings.

 ### Remove use of `module()` in scripts

 Lua's `module()` function sets a global variable of the same name as the module,